mkdirHao/mkdirhao/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on kubernetes
+- 🔭 I’m currently focus on interesting technology
-- 🌱 I’m currently learning kubernetes istio microService ...
+- 🌱 Just for happiness, no matter what ...
 - 📫 How to reach me: mkdirhao@qq.com

 <!--
 **mkdirHao/mkdirhao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.